persapiens/Course/Content/Basics/Advanced.md

 **Activity**: Imagine you wanted to write a "dead" startup checker using the product hunt data.
 Using the script below, you would be able check if a startup's url was still alive.
 Create an executable file called 'checker.sh', that is `chmod +x checker.sh`.

-Download load the [product-hunt data set](https://drive.google.com/file/d/0BzraDEDPx5BcUlhKMkpJWDFNYUk/view?usp=sharing&resourcekey=0-IbDV9LSj2WTpE8oE70KKlA) and save on your drive.
+Download the [product-hunt data set](https://drive.google.com/file/d/0BzraDEDPx5BcUlhKMkpJWDFNYUk/view?usp=sharing&resourcekey=0-IbDV9LSj2WTpE8oE70KKlA) and save on your drive.

 Create a directory to store the tar file contents